AmiDug/BrazilPipeline/README.md

 An Exploratory Data Analysis or EDA was performed and there were some interesting findings.

-Firstly there was significant variation in pricing that was based on products categories, in particular electronics and furniture commanded higher prices than other categories.
+Firstly there was significant variation in pricing that was based on product categories, in particular electronics and furniture commanded higher prices than other categories.

 ![category_distribution](https://raw.githubusercontent.com/AmiDug/BrazilPipeline/refs/heads/master/documents/category_distribution.png)